Thanks to you - our donors - the two locomotives are safe at their new home in Danbury… BUT we still need your help to restore them!

 Following the success of the S series locomotives, New York Central turned to ALCo and GE once again to design and build the successor, the T Motors.
 Our No. 278 is the sole survivor of the 36 built between 1913 and 1926.
 Compared to the S Motors, the T Motors had more power, and with no unpowered wheels, all of the locomotive’s weight could be transferred into tractive effort.
 They were faster, and hauled everything from commuter trains to the flagship 20th Century Limited.
 Both locomotives were restored in the 1980s and returned to Grand Central together for a brief cameo in the 1988 film, “The House on Carroll Street” starring Kelly McGillis and Jeff Daniels.
 After the shoot they were moved upstate.

-For the past 35 years, the locomotives have been situated on an 80-acre plot of land that was recently purchased by the Port of Albany.
-They were owned by the Mohawk & Hudson Chapter of the National Railway Historical Society and stored within the gates of the power plant.
-The plant was sold to PSEG and when renovations began, the power company pushed the equipment out of their gates and onto the old spur that led to the port, on Beacon Island.
-The equipment would change hands and in 2003 when the plant built a state Department of Environmental Conservation-mandated wetlands remediation pond the dirt from this project was dumped on the tracks leading back to the plant property.
+The locomotives were owned by the Mohawk & Hudson Chapter of the National Railway Historical Society and stored within the gates of the power plant.
+The plant was sold to PSEG and when renovations began, the power company pushed the equipment out of their gates and onto the old spur that led north to The Port.
+The equipment would change hands and in 2003 when the plant built a state Department of Environmental Conservation-mandated wetlands remediation pond, the dirt from this project was dumped on the tracks leading back to the plant property.
 In the mid-2010s, the bridge over Normans Kill collapsed, making it so they could not leave their present location on rail.

-Over the years, nature has reclaimed the land and the location has become a popular spot for vandals, copper thieves, and opportunistic collectors alike.
-The locomotives have been heavily vandalized and stripped of parts, but not too far gone especially considering their value in interpreting America’s railroad history.
+Over the years, nature had reclaimed the land and the location had become a popular spot for vandals, copper thieves, and opportunistic collectors alike.
+The locomotives had been heavily vandalized and stripped of parts, but not too far gone especially considering their value in interpreting America’s railroad history.

-How we are finally able to move them:
+How we were finally able to move them:

-The Port of Albany purchased the land with plans to develop it and build a $350 million facility comprised of four buildings to manufacture towers for offshore wind farms off the coast of Long Island and New York City.
-Access to the site is limited and heavy machinery is very difficult to move onto the property as it stands.
-Given the scale of the development, and time frame the state has announced they want to have a functioning facility built, new ways to better access the property are currently being researched.
-Also, given the anticipated project timeline, the move date is approaching at a rapid rate.
-We are working in conjunction with The Port to make this happen and are lining up contractors to move the equipment when better access is achievable.
+The Port of Albany purchased the land with plans to develop it and build a $350 million facility, comprising four buildings to manufacture towers for offshore wind farms off the coast of Long Island and New York City.
+Access to the site was limited and heavy machinery was very difficult to move onto or off of the property when development began.
+Given the scale of the development, and the time frame the state had announced they wanted to have a functioning facility built, new ways to better access the property were researched and constructed.
+Also, given the anticipated project timeline, we were working in conjunction with The Port to make this move off the island happen in a timely manner.

 How You Can Help: